-- Very late applicants, received after 1 June, and for whom it was not possible to provide an interview and make a conditional offer before the summer holidays - Applicants that failed to attend interviews but subsequently ask for their applications to be considered - Applicants that withdraw their applications but subsequently ask for their applications to be considered - Applicants that fail to attend enrolment day and do not provide advance notification that they are unable to attend - Late applicants that also request to attend the late enrolment day - Applicants that are unable to attend either the enrolment day or the late enrolment day - Applicants for whom applications are withdrawn by the college due to a lack of response or a failure to correctly engage in the admissions process
+- Very late applicants, received after 1 June, and for whom it was not possible to provide an interview and make a conditional offer before the summer holidays - Applicants that failed to attend interviews but subsequently ask for their applications to be considered - Applicants that withdraw their applications but subsequently ask for their applications to be considered - Applicants that fail to attend enrolment day and do not provide advance notification that they are unable to attend - Applicants for whom applications are withdrawn by the college due to a lack of response or a failure to correctly engage in the admissions process

-7.13 Management of Enrolment
+7.14 Management of Enrolment

 The dates of the enrolment days for each college will be published on the college's websites.
 We will write to all applicants with information about enrolment.
-Students will be invited in order and in accordance with the prioritisation categories in section 7.12.
+Students will be invited in order and in accordance with the prioritisation categories in section 7.13.
 In the event of college oversubscription, not all categories may be invited.

-Where due to oversubscription it is not possible to invite all students within a category, we will communicate with students the arrangements in place which will be used to identify and invite some students to enrolment.
+Where due to oversubscription it is not possible to invite some but not all students within a category, we will communicate with students the arrangements in place which will be used to identify and invite some students to enrolment.

 In order for students to complete the final stage of applying to New College, they will need to attend the Enrolment Day, in person, following receipt of results in August.
-It is important that students bring proof of qualifications and identity in order to enrol at the college and discuss options with staff.
+It is important that students bring proof of qualifications and proof of identity in order to enrol at the college and discuss options with staff.

 The interviewer will focus on ensuring subject choices and programmes of study meet the student's interest, their career or progression aspirations, and the college's entry criteria.
+Where a student only narrowly meets the entry criteria for a course, appropriate professional advice and guidance will be given so that students can make good, well-informed decisions about the programmes.
+Further support will be put in place based on applicants' need.

-7.14 Course Oversubscription
+7.15 Course Oversubscription

 We aim to construct our timetable and plan our staffing levels on the basis of student choices at interview, following the application deadline, and our aim is to keep oversubscription to a minimum.
-In cases where oversubscription does occur at an early stage, the college will liaise with applicants at the earliest opportunity.
-Applications for some courses may in some cases be strictly limited to those students that meet the application deadline.

-When a course is oversubscribed, students that have met the minimum entry criteria will be allocated places in accordance with the prioritisation categories identified in section 7.12.
+When a course is oversubscribed, students that have met the minimum entry criteria will be allocated places in accordance with the prioritisation categories identified in section 7.13.